Nelson Valdez: Borussia Dortmund

 Valdez was given the number 9 shirt after joining Borussia Dortmund on a four-year contract.
 He became a regular starter for Dortmund's first-team, though he struggled to score.
 However, Valdez's lack of prolificacy was always compensated for by energy and creativity.
 His debut for Borussia Dortmund in the 2006–07 Bundesliga season came in a 2–0 away loss to Bayern Munich.
 In a 3–1 away loss to Schalke 04 on 10 December, Valdez was substituted off of the field after 23 minutes.
 It was later reported that he had picked up a knee injury during the 3–1 defeat, and would be sidelined for approximately one month.
-Valdez returned to action in a 3–2 home win against Bayern Munich on 26 January, when he was substituted onto the field for Euzebiusz Smolarek in the 46th minute.
+Valdez returned to action in a 3–2 home win against Bayern Munich on 26 January, when he was substituted onto the field for Ebi Smolarek in the 46th minute.
 He scored his first goal for Dortmund in a 2–0 away victory against VfL Wolfsburg on 5 May, Valdez scored in the 90th minute after entering the field for Alexander Frei.
 Valdez made 29 league appearances, scoring just one goal, as Borussia Dortmund finished in ninth position of the 2006–07 Bundesliga table with 44 points.
 Valdez made his first appearance in the 2007–08 Bundesliga season in a 3–1 home defeat to MSV Duisburg on 12 August.
 One week later, he scored his first goal of the 2007–08 season in a 4–1 away defeat against Schalke 04 on 18 August.
 Valdez's second league goal came after 11 minutes in a 2–1 away win against VfB Stuttgart on 1 December.
 One week later, on 7 December, Valdez scored a penalty kick in a 6–1 home victory against Arminia Bielefeld.
 On 19 April, Borussia Dortmund were defeated 2–1 by Bayern Munich in the 2007–08 DFB-Pokal final.
 Valdez was substituted onto the field in the 86th minute for Sebastian Kehl.
 Valdez finished the 2007–08 season with three goals in 27 league appearances.
 Borussia Dortmund finished in 13th position of the 2007–08 Bundesliga table with 40 points, but qualified for the 2008–09 UEFA Cup First round as DFB-Pokal 2007–08 winners Bayern Munich had already qualified for the 2008–09 UEFA Champions League via their league placement, losing finalists Borussia Dortmund took the UEFA Cup spot reserved for the cup winners.